By Jackson Cooper – writer & R.E. enthusiast at Jensen & Company. Follow Jensen & Company on Twitter or Facebook.

 Can a New Brokerage Solve Your Problem?

-Sometimes the brokerage isn’t the issue.
-It’s the business.
-If you are finding it hard to self-motivate or generate leads, it can be extremely disheartening.
+Sometimes, the brokerage isn’t the issue—it’s the business.
+Finding it hard to self-motivate or generate leads can be extremely disheartening.

 Adding a change of brokerage might only exacerbate the problem and give you even more things to think about.

-Before deciding to switch companies, it might be worthwhile asking your current broker what they can do to help you.
+Before deciding to switch companies, it might be worthwhile to ask your current broker what they can do to help you.

 -